danfitz/gitbookReads/dont-make-me-think-revisited-a-common-sense-approach-to-web-usability.md

 **_Highlight_**

 >
+>  As soon as the clash of personal and professional opinions results in a stalemate, the conversation usually turns to finding some way (whether it’s the opinion of an outside expert, published research, a survey, or focus groups) to determine what most users like or don’t like—to figure out what the Average Web User is really like. *(52.02700%)*

+**_Highlight_**

+>
 >  The problem is there are no simple “right” answers for most Web design questions (at least not for the important ones).
 What works is good, integrated design that fills a need—carefully thought out, well executed, and tested. *(52.02700%)*

 **_Highlight_**